Discord Not Opening: Here’s How to Fix it Easily

 3. Agree with the captcha notification.

-4. After that, the Windows 10 Discord app should work properly.
+4. After that, the Windows 10 Discord app should work correctly.

 If the Discord app won’t open on your PC, you should try to use the web version on your browser.
-This is because the problem might be with glitches with the app.
+This is because the problem might be with glitches in the app.
+It could also help you fix issues like File cannot be empty; read this guide to learn more.

 2. Type cmd and then click OK.